kellan/laughingmeme/_posts/2007-12-19-nytimes-alzheimer%e2%80%99s-telephone-screening.md

     - 'year in ideas'
 ---

-Reading over NYTimes \[Year in Ideas\](http://www.nytimes.com/indexes/2007/12/08/magazine/index.html), I spotted this, and worried that myself and almost everyone I know exhibits the Alzheimer’s early warning signs of “decline in ability to use a telephone, prepare a meal, and manage finances”.
+Reading over NYTimes [Year in Ideas](http://www.nytimes.com/indexes/2007/12/08/magazine/index.html), I spotted this, and worried that myself and almost everyone I know exhibits the Alzheimer’s early warning signs of “decline in ability to use a telephone, prepare a meal, and manage finances”.
 Not to mention the “apathy, irritability, and depression.”
 The modern condition?